oscar-rincon/ReScience-PINNs/README.md

-# ReScience-PINNs
+# [Re] Physics-informed neural networks: A deep learning framework for solving forward and inverse problems involving nonlinear partial differential equations

 This project is a replication of ''Physics-informed neural networks: A deep learning framework for solving forward and inverse problems involving nonlinear partial differential equations'' by M. Raissi, P. Perdikaris, and G.E.
 Karniadakis from 2019.

+Full reference to the original article :

+> Raissi, M., P. Perdikaris, and G. E. Karniadakis.
+“Physics-Informed Neural Networks: A Deep Learning Framework for Solving Forward and Inverse Problems Involving Nonlinear Partial Differential Equations.”
+Journal of Computational Physics 378 (February 1, 2019): 686–707. https://doi.org/10.1016/j.jcp.2018.10.045.

 The aim of this project was to:

-- Reproduce the figures from the main manuscript of Raissi et al. (2019) using the Python library PyTorch.
+>- Reproduce the figures from the main manuscript of Raissi et al. (2019), originally obtained with Tensorflow 1x, using the Python library PyTorch.
-- Save the models obtained from the training.
+> - Save the models obtained from the training.
-- Record the training information such as computing times and the accuracies achieved.
+> - Record the training information such as computing times and the accuracies achieved.

+The replication of the original article was successful and submitted to Rescience C.

 ## Repository Organisation